Wedding Photographers Wedding Photographs

 Wedding Photographers Wedding Photographs of Wedding Reception

 The wedding reception site, in Kingston, Dorset looked more like a festival than a wedding.
-Two stunning wedding tipis from Coastal Tents and the wedding marquee sat atop of the hill with views across Corfe valley, over Corfe Castle one way and Isle of Wight another.
+Two stunning wedding tipis from Coastal Tents (one of our recommended wedding suppliers) and the wedding marquee sat atop of the hill with views across Corfe valley, over Corfe Castle one way and Isle of Wight another.
 In addition a posh toilet from Luxury Little Rooms stood ready for the evening ahead.

 The newlyweds arrived to rapturous applauds from the gathered guests.